blxsheep/IBM_Capstone_Project/README.md

 Other note :
 - If you want to see map download notebook
-- If you want to see none - technical conclusion open presentation.pdf(or powerpoint if you want to download).
+- If you want to see non - technical conclusion open presentation.pdf(or powerpoint).
-- scraping and merging data had done in seperate notebook to make main notebook look cleaner but if you want to see it open Web_scraping.ipynb and merge_table.ipynb.
+- scraping and merging data had done in seperate notebook in order to make main notebook look cleaner ( you can still see it in Web_scraping.ipynb and merge_table.ipynb.)
-- main notebook name Capstone_project.ipynb.
+- main notebook's name is  Capstone_project.ipynb.